chinapedia/wikipedia.abstract.en/Page/Cycling.md

 Equipment

-Cycling_in_Alabama.webm In many countries, the most commonly used vehicle for road transport is a utility bicycle.
+In many countries, the most commonly used vehicle for road transport is a utility bicycle.
 These have frames with relaxed geometry, protecting the rider from shocks of the road and easing steering at low speeds.
 Utility bicycles tend to be equipped with accessories such as mudguards, pannier racks and lights, which extends their usefulness on a daily basis.
 As the bicycle is so effective as a means of transportation various companies have developed methods of carrying anything from the weekly shop to children on bicycles.
 Certain countries rely heavily on bicycles and their culture has developed around the bicycle as a primary form of transport.
 In Europe, Denmark and the Netherlands have the most bicycles per capita and most often use bicycles for everyday transport.[11][12]

 Road bikes tend to have a more upright shape and a shorter wheelbase, which make the bike more mobile but harder to ride slowly.
 The design, coupled with low or dropped handlebars, requires the rider to bend forward more, making use of stronger muscles (particularly the gluteus maximus) and reducing air resistance at high speed.